ITULAZAX 12 SQ-Bet

 Posology

-The recommended dose for adult patients is one sublingual lyophilisate (12 SQ-Bet) daily.
+The recommended dose for adults and children (5 years or older) is one sublingual lyophilisate (12 SQ-Bet) daily.

 It is recommended that treatment with ITULAZAX should be initiated outside the pollen season and continued during the tree pollen season.
 Clinical effect during the tree (birch homologous group) pollen season has been demonstrated when treatment is initiated at least 16 weeks prior to the expected start of the tree (birch homologous group) pollen season and continued throughout the season.
 There are no clinical data available for an in-season treatment start.